SirLorrence/SirLorrence/README.md

 ## Laurence Sadler - @SirLorrence

 Yup...I program stuff.

-Mostly games
+Currently: Learning to understand cpp

 >So you want to feel like you're special, but you're not!
 > ~ Neil D. Tyson